 CPS Energy owns and operates the Calaveras Power Station which consists of three power plants of which two plants (J.T.
 Deely and J.K.
-Spruce) are subject to the CCR Rule.
+Spruce) are subject to the CCR Rules.
 The Calaveras Power Station is located in unincorporated Bexar County, Texas, approximately 13 miles southeast of San Antonio.
 The J.T.
 Deely Plant began operation in 1977 and ceased operation at the end of December 2018.
 The J.K.
 Spruce Plant Unit 1 began operation in 1992 and Unit 2 began operation in 2011 and are still in operation as of the date of this CPC Plan.

-Currently, CPS Energy maintains six CCR units at the Calaveras Power Station which are subject to the CCR Rule:
+Currently, CPS Energy maintains six CCR units at the Calaveras Power Station which are subject to the CCR Rules:

-- SRH Pond;
+- SRHP;

 - North BAP;

 - South BAP;

-- Evaporation Pond (EP);
+- EP;

-- Fly Ash Landfill (FAL); and
+- FAL; and

-- Plant Drains Pond (PDP).
+- PDP.

-Of these six CCR units, CPS Energy currently only operates three units at the Calaveras Power Station: the FAL, the SRH Pond, and the PDP.
-As of the date of this CPC Plan, sluiced bottom ash is no longer being received at the Bottom Ash Ponds (BAPs) and the BAPs are undergoing closure.
-Also, as of the date of this CPC Plan, the EP is no longer receiving CCR nor non-CCR waste streams and the EP is undergoing closure.
-The location of each CCR unit is shown in Figure 1.
+Of these six CCR units, CPS Energy currently only operates two units at the Calaveras Power Station: the FAL and the PDP.
+As of the date of this CPC Plan, CCR materials are no longer being received at the SRHP, North and South BAPs, and the EP and all four units are undergoing closure.